-HI130 INTRODUCTION TO HEALTH INFORMATION TECHNOLOGY
+HI130 INTRODUCTION TO HEALTH INFORMATION TECHNOLOGY 4 CREDITS

 This course is designed to explore the use of information systems in healthcare.
 Students will be introduced to the information systems and their applications in healthcare.
 The fundamentals of information systems, including Electronic Health Record, will be explored.
 Students will become familiar with information systems used for managerial and clinical support.
 Information security will be discussed.
-(Offered in the fall and spring)
+(Offered in the fall, spring and summer)

-HI210 ELECTRONIC HEALTH RECORDS
+HI210 ELECTRONIC HEALTH RECORDS IMPLEMENTATION

 This course provides a practical experience with a laboratory component (utilizing the VistA for Education program) that will address approaches to assessing, selecting, and configuring Electronic Health Records to meet the specific needs of customers and end-users.
 In addition, this course provides an overview of the most popular vendor systems highlighting the features of each as they would relate to practical deployments, and noting differences between the systems.
-(Offered in the spring)
+Prerequisites: SS110 and HI130 (Offered in the spring)